Kill puppies for satan

 kill puppies for satan is an indie role-playing game first published in 2001.

+Description

-In kill puppies for satan, characters kill puppies (and other pets and wild animals) to earn “evil points”, which are used for casting spells, engaging in rituals, and other evil acts.
+In kill puppies for satan, characters kill puppies and other pets and wild animals to gain "evil points", which they can use to cast spells, perform rituals, and engage in other evil acts.
 Players portray people who do evil things (like killing puppies) so that Satan will give them supernatural powers.

 Style

 The manual is flippant, full of profanity, and excludes the use of both capitalization and art.
 Character generation takes around two minutes and includes scores such as how many people hate the player's character.
 The manual suggests a way to start that avoids the storyteller having to come up with a creative way to force the players to cooperate.

 Publication history

-After Vincent Baker had recently left a job so that his wife Meguey Baker could keep working, he got out his anger on paper in the form of a role-playing game called kill puppies for satan (2001), the first game design he made available to the public.
-Baker described the game as a "scream of rage" against the state of roleplaying development at the time, and did not playtest it as he intended to make a political statement rather than create a playable game.
-Baker also wrote a supplement to kill puppies for satan called cockroach souffle (2002).
-As a result of encouragement from members of the website The Forge, Baker turned kill puppies for satan into a PDF and began selling it around December 2002, listing "lumpley" email addresses and URLs in the game; Baker had used the name Lumpley on various online systems and it soon became the name of his indie publishing company, making kill puppies for satan the first game for Lumpley Games. kill puppies for satan generated significant hate mail, much of which Baker reprinted and mocked on his website; this publicity helped the game, encouraging Baker to print copies of the game to sell at Gen Con Indy 2003.
+Vincent Baker quit a job to allow his wife Meguey Baker to keep working, and he released his anger about this hated job in the form of the role-playing game kill puppies for satan (2001), the first game design he released to the public.
+Baker described the game as a "scream of rage" regarding the condition of role-playing game development as he saw it at the time, and did not playtest it as he intended the game as a political statement rather than a game meant to be played.
+Baker also authored a supplement to kill puppies for satan named cockroach souffle (2002).
+Members of the website The Forge encouraged him to sell the game, so Baker put kill puppies for satan into a PDF and started to sell it at the end of 2002, adding "lumpley" email addresses and URLs to the game; Baker had used the name Lumpley on online systems previously and he soon made it the name of his indie publishing company, making kill puppies for satan the first game for Lumpley Games. kill puppies for satan resulted in significant hate mail, and Baker reprinted much of it and mocked it on his website; this actually created publicity for game, encouraging Baker to print copies of the game which he sold at Gen Con Indy 2003.

 It is no longer available in print or as an individual PDF, but is currently available as part of a collection of other Lumpley Games PDFs.